amit-sw/SalesCompAgentDuplicate/Documentation/DAILYLOG.md

 DAILY PROGRESS LOG:

+2/15/2025:
+- Added user login functionality.
+The file to run is 6_auth_wrapper.py

 2/8/2025:
 - Completed update_prompt.py
 - This file is used for a backend operation.
 It allows me to "upsert" a formatted prompt in the Firestore